mgaitan/elsie/README.rst

 The Elsie's writing machine project
 ===================================

-Elsie_ is a 84 years old women who suffer a severe Parkinson's disease.
+Elsie_ is a 81 years old women who suffer a severe Parkinson's disease.

 Some time ago she could write, slowly, with a special big keys keyboard, but now its medicines are strongers, affecting her fine movements.

-Elsie is wonderful person, a great poet and philosopher.
+Elsie is a wonderful person, a great poet and philosopher.
 She still has a lot of words to share with the world.
 I really want to help her.

 The idea